evkx/evkx.github.io/content/models/xpeng/mona_m03/mona_m03_long_range/_index.md

 ---
 title: XPENG Mona M03 Long Range
 linktitle: "Mona M03 Long Range"
-description: "XPENG Mona M03 Long Range is an all-electric sedan with a WLTP range of up to 570 km (354 miles).
+description: "XPENG Mona M03 Long Range is an all-electric sedan with a CLTC range of up to 618 km (384 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true